swiftlang/swift-evolution/proposals/0378-package-registry-auth.md

 SwiftPM will always use the most secure way to handle credentials on the platform.
 In general, this would mean using the operating system's credential store (e.g., Keychain on macOS).
-It falls back to `.netrc` only if there is no other solution available.
+It falls back to netrc file only if there is no other solution available.

 #### Basic Authentication